ATRCORE-UA/coretext-web/README.md

 ### What does this mean to you?

 - You can use `pip install mysql-connector-python` for connecting to MysqlDB's.
-- You can use all python libraries to use python as php.
+- You can use any python library to use in a python script to create a dynamic HTML page.
 - It supports `Get-Requests` e.g. `http://localhost/get.py?data=yourdata`

 - ### `!This functionality is available from CoretextWEB version 1.7.73A!`